330 Hinds Hall | Phone: (315)-443-5610

 During my PhD I developed a trade-off-based decision methodology for adopting Cloud-based Services in organizations.
 Since then my research has shifted to evaluating technology (non-)use from socio-technical perspective to understand its complex relationship with the users and how individuals, groups, society and technology mutually influence each other.
 To examine this, my research integrates qualitative, quantitative, and computational analysis.
 My work draws and expands from various disciplines, such as Decision Sciences, Human Computer Interaction, Science and Technology Studies (STS), and Psychology.

-My work has appeared in top HCI/Ubicomp conferences and journals such as CHI, UbiComp (IMWUT), IUI, and INTERACT.
+I publish in HCI/Ubicomp conferences and journals such as CHI, UbiComp (IMWUT), and INTERACT.

 Few specific research questions that I am currently exploring are:

 - How do users take decisions of using or not-using a technology to various degrees and in different forms, and how do these justification vary amongst different categories of users (differentiated by socioeconomic status, age, education, or development status of country of residence)?
 [Related publications (PDF1, (PDF2)]